-The American women swimming in this summer’s Olympics wear suits that look ultra modest in our string-bikini world.
-Black and sleek, they are built for function, not to show off form.
+The American women who swam in this summer’s Olympics wore suits that look ultra modest in our string-bikini world.
+Black and sleek, the suits are built for function, not to show off form.

 Yet 100 years ago, the Olympians would have been arrested had they ventured into lake, river or pool in their modest Speedos.